kentagern/innovative-jam/README.md

 ACCESS_KEY
 ACCESS_SECRET

 This code is open source under the GNU General Public License version 3 (GPL-3.0).
-If you use my code, attribution in the source code or resultant product is appreciated :) also why not drop me a line and let me know how you used it, or send me a pull request with any improvements you made?
+No attribution required, but appreciated nonetheless!
+Why not drop me a line and let me know how you used it, or send me a pull request with any improvements you made?